cheqd/did-registrar/README.md

 Environment variables needed for the Registrar are

-1. `FEE_PAYER_TESTNET_MNEMONIC` : The cosmos payer mnemonic for the Cheqd Mainnet
+1. `FEE_PAYER_TESTNET_MNEMONIC` : The cosmos payer mnemonic for the cheqd Mainnet
-2. `FEE_PAYER_MAINNET_MNEMONIC` : The cosmos payer mnemonic for the Cheqd Tesnet, By default it's the Testnet Faucet
+2. `FEE_PAYER_MAINNET_MNEMONIC` : The cosmos payer mnemonic for the cheqd Testnet - by default it's the Testnet Faucet
 3. `LOCAL_STORE_TTL` (default: `600`): The time in seconds for the registrar to store data in cache
 4. `PORT` (default: `3000`): The port number